onOffice-Web-Org/oo-wp-plugin/readme.txt

 = Unreleased =

+**Added**

+* Editors can now modify and save the plugin settings.

+**Changed**

+* The default settings for lists and forms have been updated to better match common configurations.

 **Fixed**

 * The limit of 500 estates per page is now communicated in the estate list settings.